 For Christmas, many years ago, my in-laws gave me a GPS.
 I am not sure of the exact reason why.
 It might be that they think I get lost a lot, or they think I need someone to tell me when I am going the wrong way.
-I guess they forgot I already had my wife to do that.
+I guess they forgot I already had my wife do that.

-I didn’t have a lot of chances to use the GPS, as I mostly have been going to places which I had already been to before.
-However, I eventually did try it out just to see how the device actually works and how it deals with various issues, like when I decide to take different routes.
+I didn’t have a lot of chances to use the GPS, as I mostly have been going to places I had already been to before.
+However, I eventually did try it out to see how the device works and how it deals with various issues, like when I decide to take different routes.

-Wouldn’t that just be astoundingly cool?
+Wouldn’t that be astoundingly cool?

-In some ways Quicken is kind of like that, but it doesn’t have the instantaneous feedback that this kind of tool would need.
+In some ways, Quicken is kind of like that, but it doesn’t have the instantaneous feedback that this kind of tool would need.

 What Does it Need ?

-I wrote this about ten years ago, but unfortunately the GPS technology fad ended.
+I wrote this about ten years ago, but unfortunately, the GPS technology fad ended.
 Apps like Waze and Google Maps have replaced them, and the GPS now fades into the technology sunset.
-A good idea, that is now part of our day to day lives.
+A good idea that is now part of our day-to-day lives.